-If an amanuensis or word processor has been used, the appropriate forms supplied by the external marking agency in the Year 7 progress tests: Schools Guide booklet for this purpose, must be completed and attached to the pupil's answer booklets when these are sent to the external marker.
+If an amanuensis or word processor has been used, the appropriate forms supplied by the external marking agency in the Year 7 Progress tests: Schools' Guide booklet for this purpose must be completed and attached to the pupil's answer booklets when these are sent to the external marker.

 Where the pupil has used an amanuensis or word processor, in appropriate circumstances markers will apply a mean mark of 2 for handwriting.
 Tools that may assist punctuation and grammar must be switched off on the word processor.
-See page 52 of the 2003 Guidance on administering the years 7 and 8 tests booklet.
+See pages 38-39 of the 2004 Guidance on administering the years 7 and 8 tests booklet.